defguard

 • Optionally, you can exclude specific users, groups, or devices using the "denied" section.

-This setup helps you control access clearly and safely without worrying about lower-level network and firewall behavior.
+This setup helps controlling access clearly and safely without worrying about lower-level network and firewall behavior.

 Details

-• A destination address is required in each rule - specifying only ports and/or protocols is not allowed.
+• A destination address is required in each rule – specifying only ports and/or protocols that are not allowed.

 • Ports and protocols are optional.
-If specified, traffic is allowed only on those ports/protocols—everything else will be blocked.
+If specified, traffic is allowed only on those ports/protocols; everything else is blocked.

 • Each ACL results in two firewall rules: